rsacramento/cloudformation-cockroachcloud-resources/docs/user/src/main/docs/README.md

 This project only supports serverless clusters on CockroachLabs' Cloud service at the moment - not dedicated clusters.
-Also, while it would be preferable to have databases and SQL users as their own independent resource types, SQL users are linked directly to the cluster - not the database, allowing minimal access control over the database.
+Also, while it would be preferable to have databases and SQL users as their own independent resource types, it did not make sense at this point as SQL users are linked directly to the cluster - not the database, allowing minimal access control over the database.
 CockroachLabs' Cluster API is still under development and considerably unstable; once the API becomes more stable, these resources (databases and users) may be split into their own resource types.

 The **Full CockroachLabs CloudFormation Resources Reference** is available [here](resources).